FRITZ!Box 3390 Service - Knowledge Base

 1 Determining the FRITZ!Box's wireless MAC address

-The BSSID is the MAC address at which wireless devices can access the FRITZ!Box.
+The BSSID is the MAC address at which wireless devices can reach the FRITZ!Box.
 Which MAC address you must enter depends on whether the 5 GHz frequency band or the 2.4 GHz frequency band is used to establish the wireless connection: